phidatahq/phidata/README.md

 ## ✨ What is phidata?

 A toolkit for building AI Assistants using LLM [function calling](https://platform.openai.com/docs/guides/function-calling).
-Assistants achieve tasks by intelligently choosing which functions to run.
+Assistants can achieve any task by intelligently choosing their course of action by calling functions.

 Assistants come with built-in **memory**, **knowledge**, **storage** and **tools**.
 They can be used to build any kind of RAG, Autonomous or Multimodal application, for example: